San Marcos Growers LogoSan Marcos Growers

 Interest in growing this plant as a cut flower as well as a flowering pot-plant greatly increased in the early 21st century with this species and other new hybrids of Ornithogalum the result a joint breeding program to improve Ornithogalum.
 Started in the Spring of 1988 by the United States Department of Agriculture's Florist and Nursery Crops Laboratory of Beltsville, Maryland (USDA) and the University of California at Irvine Arboretum (UCI), much of this work was done by the late Fred Meyer.
 We sold this plant from 2002 until 2009.

-This information about Ornithogalum dubium displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Ornithogalum dubium displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]